Beintehaa

+The show revolving around Muslim families where the two protagonists have a love-hate relationship, but they end up marrying each other.
+It starred debutantes Preetika Rao and Harshad Arora in lead roles.

 Plot

 Charming, flamboyant Zain, and pretty, cultured Aaliya have been rival cousins since childhood.
 They eventually grow up and meet again, but a series of misunderstandings lead them to marry each other.
 Zain wants to get rid of his "Maammu Ki Bhanji" aka Aaliya as he calls her, as soon as possible.
 He does not believe in the institution of marriage.
 His brother, Fahad has two wives, Nafisa and Shazia who hate each other.

 Fahad's mom Suraiya wanted a grandson; Nafisa was unable to conceive anymore after having two girls.
 So, Fahad married Shazia and they had a son.
 He loves both his wives.
-Zain Aaliya constantly bickers, but slowly with time, "KitKit and MKB" finally become friends.
+Zain and Aaliya constantly bickers, but slowly with time, "KitKit and MKB" finally become friends.
 Zain is injured in an accident.
 The accident was caused by Rocky, a brothel owner who tries to deceive Aaliya's sister Aayat, but Zain saves her and puts Rocky behind the bars.
 This accident however brings Zain and Aaliya closer to each other.

 Suraiya emotionally blackmails Aaliya, making her leave.
 But Zain brings her back.
 Fahad and his father Usman plan to make Zain and Aaliya fall in love.
 Suraiya dislikes Aaliya and her family because Barkat, her long-lost daughter was kidnapped by Aaliya's estranged uncle, Mir Khan.
 Zain and Aaliya finally find Barkat.
 Joyous, Suraiya starts liking Aaliya and her family again, which makes Shazia and Nafisa unhappy.